deep-mm/QnA-Service-PlugnPlay/FAQs/RESUME.md

-# RESUME
+# RESUME FAQs

 <!--
-This file requires a particular template for the questions and answers to follow, in order for the automated system to use this file for the Knowledge Base.
+The FAQ file requires a particular template for the questions and answers to follow, in order for the automated system to use this file for the Knowledge Base.
 The template is:
 <!-- Template Start -->